 God ultimately wants people who are circumcised in their hearts.
 (Rom.
 2:29) Not mere followers of the law.
-God wants us to worship Him in spirit and truth, not by following the letter of the Law, but out of a relational, love position, not seeking to justify ourselves by our own efforts, but accepting the justification by faith and allowing God to work within us to will and act according to His purpose.
+God wants us to worship Him in spirit and truth (John 4:24), not by following the letter of the Law, but out of a relational, position of love, not seeking to justify ourselves by our own efforts, but accepting the justification by faith and allowing God to work within us to will and act according to His purpose.
 (Phil.
 2:13)

 By the letter of the Law no one us justified.
-If we are counting on earning our way by keeping the Law, we are only workers getting what we deserve (if indeed we deserve it).
+(Rom.
+3:20; Gal.
+3:11) If we are counting on earning our way by keeping the Law, we are nothing but workers seeking to obtain what we deserve.
 (Rom.
 4:4) If, however, we receive righteousness as God’s gift, we are receiving it as His heirs, not for what we deserve, but simply because of our relationship to Him and His desire to bless us.
 (Rom.
 4:16-17)

-God desires to write the “law” on our hearts so that we are not following written rules compulsively, like a servant, but willingly like a child following the example of a parent.
+God desires to write the “law” on our hearts so that we are no longer following written rules, like a servant, but following the example of a parent willingly like a child.